 Frequently Asked Questions

 You’ll participate in an online pre-launch course focused on a trending skillset (ie: Digital Marketing & Storytelling or Business Development), then we’ll help you prepare to interview with startup companies around the world for your field experience.
-Next, you’ll join your cohort for a virtual “meetup” that includes instructor-led client projects and workshops.
-After your Meetup, you’ll begin your remote Field Experience and continue weekly check-ins with instructors and classmates.
+Next, you’ll join your cohort for a virtual or in-person “meetup” at Penn depending on your program choice.
+Meetup includes instructor-led client projects, workshops and group sessions to prepare you for your work.
+After your Meetup, you’ll begin your Field Experience and continue weekly check-ins with instructors and classmates.
 At the end, you’ll receive job support from our network of mentors and career coaches.

 Six months from the start of the online course to the end of your Field Experience.

 We accept applications from recent graduates interested in an alternative to graduate school.
 You can apply regardless of major or degree.
 You must demonstrate clear and analytical communication skills, and show the ability to follow-through on projects with care.

 Yes.
 If you are an international student currently on a F-1 student visa, let us know and we will help you work out the details for your OPT.

 For non-native English speakers: proficiency of TOEFL 90 or IELTS 7 is an admissions requirement.